dkriegner/xrayutilities/doc/source/index.rst

 In standard cases, Users will only need the initialized routines, which predefine a certain goniometer geometry like the popular four-cirlce and six-circle geometries.

 After the conversion to reciprocal space, it is convenient to transform the data to a regular grid for visualization.
-For this purpose the :mod:`gridder`-module has been included into *xrayutilities*.
+For this purpose the :mod:`xrayutilities.gridder`-module has been included into *xrayutilities*.
 For the visualization of the data in reciprocal space the usage of `matplotlib <http://matplotlib.org>`_ is recommended.

 A practical example showing the usage is given below.